 The General and Mrs. Matthew B. Ridgway Military History Research Grant

 Who May Apply?
-Anyone actively engaged in the study of military history may apply, to include research as part of a masters or doctorate program in military history (or a related field) or research toward a book, monograph, or scholarly article.
+Individuals actively engaged in the study of military history may apply, to include research as part of a master's or doctorate program in military history (or a related field) or research toward a book, monograph, journal article, or other scholarly product.
 The selection committee interprets "military history" in the broadest sense.

-- Summary of USAHEC holdings most likely to support proposed research
+- Detailed list of USAHEC holdings most likely to support proposed research

 - Letters of recommendation (for those enrolled in degree programs)